In 1994, a closeted teen struggles to part ways with his 4 friends at their final murder mystery party before leaving for college.

 Jarreth Merz brought his documentary “An African Election” to the 2010 Film Festival.
 Now, he is raising money to show the film to communities throughout Ghana to encourage a democratic voting process.
 Help Jarreth out and become a backer today.

-Follow five Korean adoptees on their journeys to reconnect with their birth country and piece together their past.
+Follow four Korean adoptees on their journeys to reconnect with their birth country and piece together their past.

 Deann Borshay Liem, whose previous film "In the Matter of Cha Jung Hee" was supported by Sundance Institute, is looking for production funds for her new film, "Geographies of Kinship."
 She has some terrific rewards, so help her by donating now.

 Set in the ancient waters of the Puget Sound, Clearwater is a universal story about the need to adapt to change.

 Set in the ancient waters of the Puget Sound, Sundance alum Tracy Rector's "Clearwater" tells the story of a people’s ability to continually adapt in the face of encroaching changes.
 She was supported by our Native Film Lab and Creative Producing Summit.

 Whispers in the basement bars around the neighborhood.
 Kids, terrified, telling trembling tales in tents in the yard...He's out there.

 The Debate Society are two-time alums of Sundance's Theatre Labs: one in Banff Canada in 2011 and a second at White Oak Florida last fall.
 Their latest project marks their seventh collaboration and you can become a part of it.